NOAA-PMEL/EcoFOCI_IPHC/README.md

 # EcoFOCI_IPHC
 IPHC profile data work
 #
-2014 IPHC (International Pacific Halibut Commission) data intake & processing.
+International Pacific Halibut Commission (IPHC) data intake & processing.
-Data are from the 2014 long line Trawl survey.
+Data are from an annual long line Trawl survey.
 The geographyic extend is near-coast from the Bering Sea shelf break through the Aleutians, along the Gulf of Alaska and SE Alaska, Vancouver Island, and off of Washington, Oregon and northern California.
+Initial data set in this repo was from 2015.
+Currently data sets for boh 2015 and 2016 are in progress.

 *******
 Legal Disclaimer